Circular Saw to Table Saw Conversion Kit

 Table saws are handy equipment to have in your workspace.
 The only downside is its price.
 They can get expensive, which turns off a lot of people.
 Instead, they rely on their trusted circular saw to get the job done.
 But what if we told you that you can convert your circular saw into your very own table saw?
 You’ll get the best of both worlds without spending a fortune!

-Today, we’ll teach you how to do just that.
+Today, I’ll teach you how to do just that.
 Ready to convert your circular saws to a handy table saw?
 Keep reading and find out more.

 What You Need

-We’re sure you’re excited to get started with the conversion process.
-But before we get started, there are a few materials you need to prepare beforehand.
-Doing so makes sure we go through the conversion process as smoothly as possible, and we don’t miss out on anything.
+I’m sure you’re excited to get started with the conversion process.
+But before I begin, there are a few materials you need to prepare beforehand.
+Doing so makes sure going through the conversion process goes as smoothly as possible, and we don’t miss out on anything.

 operating circular saw with Metabo HPT 115435M blade

-Now, if you frequently work on wood projects, you’ll most probably have all the materials we’ll mention.
+Now, if you frequently work on wood projects, you’ll most probably have all the materials I’ll mention.
 Nonetheless, the materials you need are pretty accessible.

 • Pieces of wood: approximately 3 inches thick and wide for making a stand.
 If you have a spare wooden table or stand, it would be better.